Buy-to-Let Mortgages For The Self-Employed

 With a buy-to-let mortgage, affordability is largely based on projected rental income.
 Often, these projections need to be around 125-145% of the mortgage payments.

-Nowadays if you’re self-employed and can show evidence of just £1 profit, it’s possible to secure a competitive buy-to-let mortgage if you deal with the right lenders.
+Nowadays, if you’re self-employed and can show evidence of just £1 profit, you can secure a competitive buy-to-let mortgage if you deal with the right lenders.

 But for those who are self-employed, additional obstacles can be put in place.
 This sometimes involves a minimum income of at least £25,000 or higher potential rental income for the property.